The Importance of Acknowledging Grief

 LISTEN, DON’T ADVISE.
 Be the friend who listens even when the same story is told with little variation.
 Often, people work through grief and trauma by telling their stories over and over.
 Unless you are asked for your advice, don’t offer it.
 Frequently, those who are grieving really wish others would just listen.
 It’s your understanding—not your advice—they really want.

 AVOID JUDGMENT.
 Your friend’s life has changed in a profound way.
-You may wish he or she would move on, but you can’t speed the process.
+You may wish he or she would move on, but you can’t speed up the process.
 Let your friend heal at the pace that feels right for them.
 Not helpful: saying “You should cry” or “It’s time to move on.”

-Carrie Campbell, Sunset Contributor
+by Carrie Campbell, Sunset Contributor